nullstate9/roblox-stuff/RoStalker/README.md

 # RoStalker

-RoStalker Source Code, since i don't care about the project anymore
+RoStalker Source Code, since i don't maintain the bot anymore.
+A basic Discord bot to gain information on any ROBLOX account.

 ## Setup